DivyaGodayal/CoderChef-Kitchen/Adhoc/N-Sum-Problems/3Sum/README.md

 * Time Complexity : `O(N^2)`, For finding 2Sum.
 * Space Complexity : `O(N)`, where N is the size of the number list.

+---
+### Solution 3: Using Sorting

+#### Motivation

+In case we don't want to use the extra memory that would be used in the hashing approach, we can make use of the sorting approach for the 2 Sum problem for solving the 3 Sum problem.

+#### Algorithm

+1. Sort the given list of numbers.
+2. Initialize an answer set, `S` for storing the triplets.
+3. Essentially, we have to find triplets of the form `A + B + C = 0`.
+If we view this another way, this becomes `B + C = -A`.
+That means, we can fix the first element and once that is done, we can use the 2Sum approach to find all possible pairs of `B and C`.
+4. For fixing the first element, we have `N` choices.
+So, we iterate over the given list of numbers.
+Suppose we fixed the first element as the number at index `i`.
+Then, we will use the 2 pointer approach to find all possible `(B, C)` for the corresponding `A = nums[i]`.
+Note, we only look for such pairs in the subarray `[i + 1, N - 1]`.
+5. The two pointer approach works on a sorted array.
+Here is the code for the same.

+    ```python
+    left, right = i + 1, N - 1
+    target = -A # A is the first number we fixed
+    pairs = []
+    while left < right:
+        if nums[left] + nums[right] < target:
+          left += 1
+        elif nums[left] + nums[right] > target:
+          right -= 1
+        else:
+          pairs.append((left, right))
+          left += 1
+          right -= 1
+    ```
+6. Once we have found all the pairs, we form the triplets using `A` as the third number (first for each triplet) and add to the answer set.
+Since the numbers are already sorted, we can simply add the formed triplet to the answer set and it will filter out the duplicates.

+#### Complexity Analysis

+* Time Complexity : `O(N^2)`, For finding 2Sum.
+* Space Complexity : `O(1)` as no additional space is utilized.

 #### Link to OJ